zbwrm/bike-light/README.md

-# comparch-midterm
+# Comparch Midterm
-Repository for personal work on Fall 2020 Computer Architecture midterm.
+@author: Aydin O'Leary

+This is my personal work/version control for the bike light midterm project in Olin's fall 2020 Computer Architecture class.